kssfilo/norl/README.md

 HellO
 GOOdnight

-# -x execute $_ as shell command after each -e <program> then print result.works with -p. you can use norl like xargs
+# -x: execute $_ as shell command after each -e <program> then print stdout result.works with -p. you can use norl like xargs
 # process stops at error condition ($?!=0) at last command. you can ignore error code by appendding '|cat' at end of shell command  like $_='wc -l noexists | cat' )
 ```